 - 1. You are required to submit a completed MDC Health Form and background check prior to entering any clinical rotation.
-You are to follow the guidelines as indicated regarding the required health information. - 2.
-You must provide written documentation that proves that you have current Health Insurance. - 3.
-You must provide written documentation, which proves that you have Hepatitis B vaccination or submit, signed declination form. - 4.
+You are to follow the guidelines as indicated regarding the required health information. - You must provide written documentation that proves that you have current Health Insurance and current CPR card. - 3.
+You must provide written documentation that you have initiated the Hepatitis B vaccination series or completed the series. - 4.
 If you fail to submit the required information, you will not be permitted to attend the clinical portion of the Program.
 This, in turn, will prevent you from continuing into the next semester of the Program and/or completing a program. - 5.
 This information may be requested by clinical facilities used by the program.
 This information will be provided to the clinical facility by the Director of Clinical Education and/or the clinical instructor assigned to the clinical facility. - 6.
-Students successfully completing the EMT-B and/or Paramedic program must pick up their certificate of completion within 14 days of the completion of the program.
+Students successfully completing the EMT and/or Paramedic program must pick up their certificate of completion within 14 days of the completion of the program.